igordosreis/boilerplate-fullstack/README.md

 npm run dev
 ```

 The server uses port `3071`.
-You can change this on the back-end/src/server.ts file or by using the provided .env file.
+You can change this by using the provided .env file: remove the `.example` and change the value of the SERVER_PORT variable.
+Or change the port on the back-end/src/server.ts file.

 3. Create a new MySQL 8 server.

 The database uses port `3306`, username as `root` and password as `123456`.
-You can change this on the back-end/src/database/config/database.ts file or by using the provided .env file.
+You can change this by using the provided .env file: remove the `.example` and change the value of the DB_PORT, DB_USER, DB_PASS variables, respectively.
+Or change these values on the back-end/src/database/config/database.ts file.

 ---